You Are Not Alone | REES

 We hear you.

-If you have experienced sexual violence know that it is not your fault and you are not alone.
+If you have experienced sexual violence, know that it is not your fault and you are not alone.

-Why might I consider sending an Anonymous Report?
+Why might I consider using REES?

 Thank you to the campus survivors, students and activists for inspiring us with your courage and commitment.